 Its valuable to consider where our energy is coming from.
 How do we create it and maintain it?
 After some thought, I think ultimately the unknown is what gives me energy.
 The possibility of growing goals and desires into fruition gives me energy.
 I enjoy learning new things and am very curious so I suppose the unknown allows me to feel adventurous occasionally as well.

 How do we enrich energy from a conceptual sense?
 It has to be renewing and continuously built in order to be maintained.
 This can include powerful interactions with other people.
 Hearing about another person’s passions, pastimes, or opinions can be very engaging.
 This is one type of engagement that serves as momentum for building energy in a conceptual sense.

-In this protective state it’s important to consider how we can protect and maximize the energy we receive and create.
+In this protective state it’s important to consider how we can both protect and maximize the energy we receive and create.
 There are four main areas of energy to differentiate between.
 These are positive energy, negative energy, cognitive energy, and physical energy.
 Below I would like to offer some considerations or examples if you wish to do your own personal exploration with respect to these four areas of differentiation.
 Additionally, you may want to consider perspective by considering each area from both an inward and an outward space.
-Documenting your thoughts or ideas on paper or a voice recording can also be helpful for revisiting and developing your energetic awareness.
+Documenting your thoughts or ideas on paper or a voice recording can also be helpful for revisiting your work as you are developing your energetic awareness.

 Photo by Riccardo Annandale on Unsplash